 Since you’ll tour the mansion from top to bottom, expect to backtrack to rooms you’ve already seen a few times.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Mario has been a beloved classic video game character since his 1985 debut.
 Since then, he’s saved Princess Peach countless times and emerged victorious in the Olympic games.
 It’s time to join him in his next adventure, which is why you need a new Mario game.

 If you’re new to Mario games, you’ll appreciate how easy it is to learn the controls and make small victories on each board.
 For Nintendo loyalists, a new Mario game feeds an addiction by welcoming a new challenge.
 In fact, Mario’s universal appeal is what drives its game sales to the tune of tens of billions of dollars.
 Of course, it certainly helps that people of all ages — from 2 to 102 — can enjoy adventures with the mischievous yet good-natured Mario.

 Wondering how to explore new worlds with Mario from the comfort of your couch?
-Take a look at our buying guide on Mario games and check out our favorites.
+Take a look at our buying guide on Mario games.
 You’ll be hooked on your next Mario game as much as we are.